mercadolibre/payment-methods-component/README.md

 For default size logos, just copy the css file for each country (you'll find them inside the `dist` folder) into your project and add them to your css bundles in your project.

-In case you need a bigger size, or both sizes, you need to generate the custom files following the [Development setup](#development-setup) and [File generation](#file-generation) instruction.
+In case you need a bigger size, or both sizes, you need to generate the custom files following the [Development setup](#development-setup) and [File generation](#file-generation) instructions.

 ## Development setup